SQR-073

 Quota types#

-In the initial implementation, we expect to have the following quota types:
+The initial implementation supports the following quota types:

 Additional quota types we may want to add in the future:

-Disk quotas: user home directories and, separately, group-owned project directories.
-We currently don’t have a mechanism for handling group-owned directories.
+• Disk quotas: user home directories and, separately, group-owned project directories.
+We currently don’t have a mechanism for handling group-owned directories or counting the usage in user home directories.

-This general framework is intended to support tracking other types of quotas, but only the first two types of quotas and the emergency API are discussed below.
+This general framework is intended to support tracking other types of quotas, but only the first three types of quotas and the emergency API are currently implemented or discussed further in this tech note.

 Overall design#

-Quotas are by-user, and all requests or resources consumed by all tokens for that user, including notebook and internal tokens, will count against the same quota.
+Quotas are enforced by authenticated user, and all requests or resources consumed by all tokens for that user, including notebook and internal tokens, will count against the same quota.
+Unauthenticated accesses will not be limited by quotas (although see Denial of service protection).

-This is not as good as the more fine-grained understanding a service has about its requests, which would allow expensive requests to count against a quota but cheap requests to be free.
+This is not as good as quotas imposed directly by the service, since it means all API requests going through that ingress, whether lightweight informational requests or heavyweight data retrieval requests, count the same against the user’s quota.
 However, it allows easy deployment of basic quota support to every service.
-More sophisticated quotas can be added later if needed.
+This is an 80% solution; more sophisticated quotas can be added later if needed.

-Services that need to apply quotas directly can request a delegated token (possibly with no scopes if they don’t need a delegated token for anything else) and then use that token to retrieve quota information via /auth/api/v1/user-info
+Services that need to apply quotas directly can request a delegated token (possibly with no scopes if they don’t need a delegated token for anything else) and then use that token to retrieve quota information via /auth/api/v1/user-info.
+The Nublado controller will use that mechanism to get the user’s Notebook Aspect quota.

 Quota settings#